Eugène Rose de Beauharnais

 Pronunciation:

-Two years later Eugene was promoted to chef d'escadrons and then in 1804 when the French Empire was established he became an Arch Chancellor of State.
-More rewards followed, for in October of 1804 Eugene was promoted to général de brigade and he was named commander of the Chasseurs à Cheval of the Imperial Guard, though in reality the actual duties of command of that unit went to other officers.
-In 1805 Eugene was declared a French Prince, given the Grand Cordon of the Legion of Honor, named Viceroy of Italy, and he received the Grand Cross of the Order of the Iron Crown and the Grand Cross of the Order of Saint Hubert of Bavaria.
-As Viceroy of Italy, Eugene essentially ruled Italy though he followed Napoleon's orders.
-In 1806 Eugene was formally adopted by Napoleon and Eugene married Princess Augusta Amelie of Bavaria.
-While Napoleon had arranged the marriage to strengthen the alliance with Bavaria, Eugene and his wife grew quite fond of each other and fell in love.
-Napoleon also granted Eugene the title of Prince of Venice.
+Two years later Eugène was promoted to chef d'escadrons and then in 1804 when the French Empire was established he became an Arch Chancellor of State.
+More rewards followed, for in October of 1804 Eugène was promoted to général de brigade and he was named commander of the Chasseurs à Cheval of the Imperial Guard, though in reality the actual duties of command of that unit went to other officers.
+In 1805 Eugène was declared a French prince, given the Grand Cordon of the Legion of Honor, named Viceroy of Italy, and he received the Grand Cross of the Order of the Iron Crown and the Grand Cross of the Order of Saint Hubert of Bavaria.
+As Viceroy of Italy, Eugène essentially ruled Italy though he followed Napoleon's orders.
+In 1806 Eugène was formally adopted by Napoleon and Eugène married Princess Augusta Amelie of Bavaria.
+While Napoleon had arranged the marriage to strengthen the alliance with Bavaria, Eugène and his wife grew quite fond of each other and fell in love.
+Napoleon also granted Eugène the title of Prince of Venice.

 Notes